fpclass/lecture25/README.md

-# lecture25
+# Lecture: Fun with IO

-Code shown in the 25th lecture, "Fun with IO"
+Code shown in the CS141 lecture titled "Fun with IO".